MaksimDzhangirov/backendBankExample/docs/part61-eng.md

 mockgen -package mockdb -destination db/mock/store.go github.com/techschool/simplebank/db/sqlc Store
 ```

-in the terminal to regenerate the MockStore as well.
+in the terminal to regenerate the `MockStore` as well.

 After doing so, all the errors will be gone.

 Awesome!

-## Create a new verify email record in the database
+## Update task processor

 Now it's time to get back to the task processor, and use the method we've
-just added to create a new verify email record in the database.
+just added to create a new "verify_email" record in the database.
 I'm gonna
 call `processor.store.CreateVerifyEmail`, pass in the context and a
 `db.CreateVerifyEmailParams` object.
 We will have to provide 3 input
 fields: the `Username` will be set to `user.Username`, the `Email` will